Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__08_16.mp3"></audio>

-A | I love cooking.
+A:  I love cooking.
 What about you?
-B | I like cooking, too.
+B:  I like cooking, too.
-A | Do you like reading books?
+A:  Do you like reading books?
-B | Yes, I like reading good books.
+B:  Yes, I like reading good books.
-A | Do you like cycling?
+A:  Do you like cycling?
-B | Yes, I do.
+B:  Yes, I do.
 I love cycling!
-A | Are you single?
+A:  Are you single?
-B | No, sorry.
+B:  No, sorry.